-These small flies are about 1/64 – 1/4 inch in length.
+Phorid flies are small, only about 1/64 – 1/4 inch in length.
 When viewed from the side, they appear humpbacked.
 The color ranges from black, brown to yellowish.

 Pest problems?
 Contact our Pest Professionals for a FREE quote today!

-Most commonly they feed on decaying organic matter.
+Phorid flies most commonly feed on decaying organic matter.

 Ready to Schedule a Service?